 Another good thing about this soil meter is that is ships with a plant/zone guide (find this at the back of the packaging).
 It’s also easy to use and can read a pH range of 3.5 to 8, moisture at 1 (very dry) to 10 (very moist) and light at a range from dark (0 lux being low) to light (2000 lux being brightest).

-Kelway Soil pH and Moisture Meter Tester - Best Soil pH Tester For Professionals
+Kelway Soil pH and Moisture Meter Tester - Best professional soil pH tester

-The soil meter from Kelway is definitely the most professional product on our list, but beginners shouldn't be afraid.
+The soil meter from Kelway is definitely the most professional soil pH tester on our list, but beginners shouldn't be intimidated by it.

 This soil pH reader is made in Japan and is suitable for indoor, home-based, or commercial gardening.
 This means that you can use this soil tester meter for large farms and small home gardens alike.